 Hence, the ground subspace is now spanned by $|1,2\rangle$, $|2,1\rangle$.
 And the edge state is \textit{two-fold degenerate}.
 The same-sublattice states $|1,1\rangle$, $|2,2\rangle$ are merged to a higher energy.

 In the topological phase of the SSH model, a pair of zero-energy edge modes appears, giving rise to a degenerate ground-state manifold.
-Each zero mode is spatially localised on one of the edges; however, one can also construct symmetric or antisymmetric superpositions of these localised states, resulting in Bell-type entangled states extending across both boundaries.
+Each zero mode is spatially localized on one of the edges; however, one can also construct symmetric or antisymmetric superpositions of these localized states, resulting in Bell-type entangled states extending across both boundaries.

 Within the free-fermion (Gaussian) framework, the subsystem entanglement entropy is obtained from the spectrum of the single-particle correlation matrix made out of the wavefunctions of the single-particle Hamiltonian matrix.
-As the zero-energy edge states coming from this diagonalisation are degenerate (up to the numerical tolerance for a finite size lattice), they are not necessarily exactly delocalized at the two ends of the chain unless forced to be so.
+As the zero-energy edge states coming from this diagonalization are degenerate (up to the numerical tolerance for a finite size lattice), they are not necessarily exactly delocalized at the two ends of the chain unless forced to be so.
 This can be done by choosing a symmetric and anti-symmetric combination of the edge states.
-The other possibility is to introduce a very weak hopping between the first and the last site of the chain, so that a gap, recognisable within the numerical tolerance level, arises between the edge states.
+The other possibility is to introduce a very weak hopping between the first and the last site of the chain, so that a gap, recognizable within the numerical tolerance level, arises between the edge states.
 In the tensor-network-based DMRG framework, this removes the ambiguity of degeneracy and ensures that the edge state(s) contribute as Bell pairs to the entanglement calculation.